Why? Because unless you’re keeping your customer in mind every step of the way, you could be missing out.

 A customer touchpoint is any moment when a customer comes into contact with your brand.
 This includes before, during and after the purchase.
 Your goal is to ensure that your customers are happy every step of the way.

 The best way to find these touchpoints is by thinking like a customer who has never experienced your brand before and is going through the entire process of doing business with you.
 Common touchpoints include:

-Before the transaction: This could be one of your marketing efforts such as ads, online testimonials or social media activity; customers can also form an impression via product reviews on e-commerce sites or via word of mouth.
+Before the transaction: This could be one of your marketing efforts such as ads, online testimonials or social media activity; customers can also form an impression through product reviews on e-commerce sites or through word of mouth.
 So make sure you listen up by paying attention to social media channels.

-During the transaction: Your point of sale environment could be a physical store, a website or catalogue; here, customers might interact with your staff, sales team or call centre.
+During the transaction: Your point of sale environment could be a physical shop, a website or catalogue Here, customers may interact with your staff, sales team or call centre.

 After mapping out the touchpoints in the customer journey, step back and see how they all fit together.
 Are there any obstacles that the customer might experience along the way?
 Are any of the touchpoints missing or underserved?
 Is it clear for the customer how to resolve potential issues in the transaction?